adob/BambuStudio-ZAA/README.md

 This is a fork of Bambu Studio that implements a non-planar slicing feature called Z anti-aliasing or contouring.
 The basic idea is to dynamically vary the height of extrusions within a single layer to reduce stair-stepping artifacts on top surfaces.

+This application can compiled from source, using instructions below, or downloaded from Releases section on the right.

 When starting the application, Z contouring can be controlled under the "Z Contouring" section in Global or Objects settings, under the Quality tab.

 ## Common Problems